A fully precessing higher-mode surrogate model of effective-one-body waveforms: Results

-In case (b) we analyzed GW150914 with the surrogate model and compared to the latest published posteriors available from the LVC, which are from the GWTC-1 catalog~\cite{PhysRevX.9.031040}.
+In case (b) we analyzed GW150914 with the surrogate model and with SEOBNRv4PHM.
+For LVK analyses of this event see~\cite{LIGOScientific:2016vlm,PhysRevX.9.031040,LIGOScientific:2021usb}.
 Our analysis of GW150914 used the parallel version of the bilby code~\cite{Smith:2019ucc} and open data from GWOSC~\cite{LIGOScientific:2019lzm}.
 The parameter estimation run with the surrogate model took 18 hours on 144 cores~\footnote{We have used the following dynesty sampler settings: nlive=2000, nact=20, and a dlogz stopping criteria of 0.1.}.
-If the dominant cost is due to waveform evaluations, we estimate the corresponding run without a surrogate model would have taken about 5 weeks.
-Furthermore, in realistic production settings, the sampler is typically run multiple times with independent seeds and different settings such as the choice of prior or trigger time.
+The corresponding analysis with SEOBNRv4PHM took 52 hours on 1024 cores, or 15 days on 144 cores, assuming perfect scaling, a speedup of 20.
+Because the surrogate only supports spin magnitudes up to 0.8 we apply the same restriction to SEOBNRv4PHM.